Adonis Ajeti: Rapperswil-Jona

 On 7 July 2023, Rapperswil-Jona announced the signing of Ajeti.

 International career

 Ajeti played in several friendly matches with Switzerland national under-15 football team during the spring 2012 under the coach Yves Débonnaire including a full 80-minutes match against Belgium under-15 in where he played as a captain and scored a goal in a 5–3 win.
 Later in the same year in autumn and again under the same coach he captained Switzerland national under-16 football team in three friendly matches.
 He continued in 2013 captaining Switzerland national under-17 football team in two friendly matches in August against Germany and Austria.
 Then in 2015 he played for Switzerland national under-18 football team in a double friendly match against England on 26 and 28 March where he scored a goal.

 Personal life

-Despite having been born in and grown up in Switzerland, all "Ajeti brothers" have a good knowledge of the Albanian language, the language of their parents, as they have always communicated in Albanian at home.
+Although born and raised in Switzerland, the Ajeti brothers speak Albanian because it is the language used within their family home.